picqer/bol-retailer-php-client/README.md

 $accessToken = ... // your implementation of getting the access token from the storage
 $client->setAccessToken($accessToken);
 $client->setAccessTokenExpiredCallback(function(\Picqer\BolRetailerV8\Client $client) {
-  // Called at the beginning of a request to the Retailer API when the access token was expired or non-existent and
+  // Called at the beginning of a request to the Retailer API when the access token was expired or
-  // after a request that resulted in an error about an expired access token.
+  // non-existent and after a request that resulted in an error about an expired access token.

   // This callback can attempt to refresh the access token.
-If after this callback the Client has a valid access token,
+If after this callback the Client has
-  // the request will continue or retried once.
-Otherwise, it will be aborted with an Exception.
+  // a valid access token, the request will continue or retried once.
+Otherwise, it will be
+  // aborted with an Exception.

   $refreshToken = ... // your implementation of getting the refresh token from the storage
-  $client->authenticateByRefreshToken('your-client-id', 'your-client-secret', $refreshToken);
+  $client->authenticateByRefreshToken('{your-client-id}', '{your-client-secret}', $refreshToken);
   $accessToken = $client->getAccessToken();
   ... // store $accessToken for future use
 });